 Airolo, at the other side of the tunnel, is the highest point of the route at 1141 m.
 You have passed the highest peaks of the Alps, and you may encounter entirely different weather here.
 You're now in the canton of Ticino.
 Language and culture are no longer German, but Italian.
 The climate is considerably milder and drier here.

-The train now has to descend a lot to reach the lowest point of the route at 240 m in Bellinzona.
+The train now has to descend a lot to reach the lowest point of the route at 230 m just south of Bellinzona.
 Again, several spiral loops help making this happen.
 Meanwhile, you can enjoy the little Italian-like villages pass by your panoramic window.
 The palm trees make it very clear that you're in a different climate zone now.

 The view is slightly better from the right side of the train.